Voting in Texas: Tools and Tips

 You can confirm whether you are registered to vote by visiting the “Am I Registered?” tool at the website of the Texas Secretary of State.
 You can enter information such as your driver’s license and date of birth, or voter ID number if you have it.

-Check with your county elections clerk for locations and procedures.
+Check with your county elections officials for locations and procedures.

 According to the Texas Secretary of State, the following forms of identification are acceptable: